Stroke & Vascular Disorders

 • Symptomatic hemorrhagic transformation is more likely to complicate large acute ischemic strokes and is an independent predictor of increased morbidity and mortality. |

-Acute ischemic stroke often manifests as a sudden onset of focal deficits, including aphasia, hemiparesis, hemisensory loss, vision loss, neglect, or ataxia.
+Acute ischemic stroke manifests as the sudden onset of focal neurologic deficits, including aphasia, hemiparesis, hemisensory loss, vision loss, neglect, or ataxia.
 Intracerebral hemorrhage after thrombolysis may go unnoticed until cerebral dysfunction is caused by increasing blood volume.
-Key signs of ischemic stroke with symptomatic hemorrhagic transformation include headache, a decrease in the level of consciousness, new nausea and vomiting, marked elevations in blood pressure, and worsening of focal neurologic deficits.
+Key signs of symptomatic hemorrhagic transformation include headache, decreased level of consciousness, nausea, vomiting, marked elevation in blood pressure, and worsening of focal neurologic deficits.

-Hemorrhage into an infarct is more likely to occur in a large infarction, which carries a poor prognosis independent of hemorrhagic transformation.
-Uncontrolled systolic blood pressure may promote post-thrombolysis hematoma expansion and worsens prognosis (67).
-Symptomatic hemorrhage predicts severe disability and death (89).
+Hemorrhage into an ischemic stroke is more likely to occur in a large infarction, which carries a poor prognosis independent of hemorrhagic transformation.
+Uncontrolled systolic blood pressure may promote hematoma expansion and worsen prognosis (70).
+Symptomatic hemorrhage predicts severe disability and death (95).
 In fact, symptomatic hemorrhage is associated with a 50% or greater 30-day mortality.

 • Hemorrhagic transformation is due to blood-brain barrier disruption and reperfusion that occurs after an acute ischemic stroke. | |